-- Electromyography and nerve conduction studies (EMG/NCV) is the gold standard in the diagnosis of MND which shows anterior horn cell involvement. - MRI brain and spine screening: It helps to exclude any focal spinal or cerebral disease.
-MRI report will be normal in MND. - PET CT scan: It is done in patients where paraneoplastic syndrome is suspected.
+- 1. Electromyography is the gold standard in the diagnosis of MND which shows anterior horn cell involvement. - 2.
+MRI brain and spine screening: It helps to exclude any focal spinal or cerebral disease.
+MRI report will be normal in MND. - 3.
+PET CT scan: It is done in patients where paraneoplastic syndrome is suspected.
 It rules out presence of malignancies anywhere in the body.
-PET CT scan will be normal in MND.

-- Lumbar puncture: It is done to rule out any other causes of muscular weakness.
-CSF study will be normal in MND. - Blood tests: Routine and heavy metal screening.
-Blood tests will be normal in MND. - Genetic testing: SOD1 gene abnormality may be detected.
+PET CT scan will be normal in MND. - 4.
+Lumbar puncture: It is done to rule out any other causes of muscular weakness.
+CSF study will be normal in MND. - 5.
+Blood tests: Routine and heavy metal screening.
+Blood tests will be normal in MND. - 6.
+Genetic testing: SOD1 gene abnormality may be detected.